FSF Scholarship Logo RGB 300px FINAL

 Shipley Rose Buckner Memorial Scholarship

 Named in memory of Shipley Rose Buckner, daughter of Foundation Trustee Emeritus Ralph Buckner.
 In honor of Shipley’s desire to become a funeral director, this endowed scholarship is open to women pursuing a degree in funeral service.
-The endowed scholarship is funded by a generous contributions from Buckner Management Services/Ralph Buckner Foundation.
+The endowed scholarship is funded by generous contributions from Buckner Management Services/Ralph Buckner Foundation.

 John Carmon Scholarship